 There are many reasons why people sell and buy stuff on sites for secondhand shopping.
 One obvious reason is to make a good deal.
 Many also think it is a practical way to get rid of furniture and other things.
 There is also a growing trend to shop vintage items and cloths to make a statement of who you are.

 Not least there is the environmental argument.
 More and more people are aware of climate change and the environment is getting stronger as an incentive to use the site.
 No matter what the reason might be, the trade on Finn is an important contribution to a very important issue – to save the planet for future generations.

 To calculate Finn’s climate savings we have collaborated with IVL Swedish Environmental Research Institute.
-Finn’s sister company Blocket in Sweden, initiate the study in 2013, and it has now been conducted on five of our Schibsted’s, major marketplaces in Europe, including Finn, and on Avito in Morocko.
+Finn’s sister company Blocket in Sweden, initiate the study in 2013, and it has now been conducted on eight of our Schibsted’s, major marketplaces in Europe, including Finn, and on Avito in Morocko.

 The IVL have used the site’s sales figures, as well as taking note of customer surveys and information about energy consumption in the operation from its office and its server rooms.
 The method behind the calculation is based on the assumption that each sold used product replaces the production of a new, equivalent product and the waste management of the product.
 By analyzing products sold on the sites, IVL have extracted climate data that then has been recalculated into their equivalents in kilograms of carbon dioxide.

 The car category is by far the one that saved most CO2e on Finn in 2016, with 0.3 million tons.
 This is due to the fact that cars are complex products and producing them demands a lot of energy.
 There are same specific facts to consider when calculation the effect form re-sold cars, all of them described in the clarifications.